This page serves to better acquaint you with Reformed education. Many good articles have been included at the bottom for your reference.

 4. Biblical: It is a school in which all content and curriculum is taught in the light of scripture.
 Because of this, it is a school that is highly specific in its instruction.
 There is no neutrality in the Reformed Christian school.
 This is true because the Bible is not neutral.
 The Holy Word of God is the touchstone by which all knowledge is tested, informing us of what is truth and what is a lie, what is wise and what is foolish, what is good and what is evil, what is to be embraced and what is to be rejected.

 2. Is Adams Protestant Reformed Christian School denominationally based?

 No, we receive no synodical, classical or consistorial oversight or funding.

 3. Why is the name “Protestant Reformed” in the school title?

 We apply the doctrines taught in the Protestant Reformed Churches in our instruction of our students.
 This does not mean we systematically teach doctrine (catechism), rather we infuse this doctrine in our teachings.

 4. Must I be a member of a Reformed church in order to enroll my child at Adams?

 We have strict enrollment requirements.
-In order enroll a child at Adams, the parents must agree with our statement of purpose, basis of belief, exclusive use of the KJV bible, enrollment policy and tuition policy.
-We do not limit enrollment to a specific denomination; however, because of these requirements, we naturally have the majority of our families being members of a Protestant Reformed church.
+In order to enroll a child at Adams, the parents must agree with our statement of purpose, basis of belief, exclusive use of the KJV Bible, enrollment policy and tuition policy.
+We do not limit enrollment to a specific denomination; however, because of these requirements, we naturally have the majority of our families being members of our Protestant Reformed Churches.